JoinCODED/WS-Dart-M8-Classes/01_classes/16_mixins.md

 }
 ```

-Giving the code above, both humans and fish can `breath` because both extends `human`, and both of them can `swim` also, but not all `animal`s can `swim`, so we can't add this method to the `animal` class, the solution is to create whats so called a `mixin`:
+Given the code above, both humans and fish can `breathe` because both extend `animal`, and both of them can `swim` as well, but not all `animal`s can `swim`, so we can't add this method to the `animal` class.
+The solution is to create what's called a `mixin`:

 ```dart
 mixin Swimming {